Gary-XC/Journey-to-AI-Mastery/README.md

 3. Project 1 - Utilizing torch-vision - for scanning and picking out the important information from a document based on keywords given by the user
 - eg; dates, names, certain phrases, and topics
-- uses for this: studying using it to scan through an entire
+- uses for this: studying using it to scan through an entire document or notebook

-5. Project 2 -

 Pytorch Video: